 - If an in-person classroom must close due to a COVID-19 case, what would the school day look like?

 - Will we receive adequate notice to find childcare in the event school is remote due to lack of substitutes?

 - Will there be adequate notice around reopening?
 When will we know which cohorts students are in?

-- Can families transfer their student to Tacoma Online?
+- Can families transfer their student into, or out of, Tacoma Online?

 - How will students receive meals during school?

 - In hybrid learning, will attendance be taken?

 - When students are assigned to a cohort, are they expected to attend in person?

 - What daycare options are available to TPS students?